flimflamjs/ff-dashboard/README.md

 # ff-dashboard

 The ff-dashboard component is a [flimflam](http://flimflamjs.github.io/) component comprised of a header, a main panel, a left panel and a right panel.
 As a user of the component, you just have to set the dashboard's `displayPanel$` stream to either 'main', 'right' or 'left'.
 Some CSS is included but only for functional styling (as opposed to aesthetic styling).
-We recommend using [`postcss-import`](https://github.com/postcss/postcss-import) for importing the CSS.
+I recommend using [`postcss-import`](https://github.com/postcss/postcss-import) for importing the CSS.

 You can see an example of the dashboard [here](https://flimflamjs.github.io/ff-dashboard/).
 The example uses some minimal aesthetic styling that you can see [here](https://github.com/flimflamjs/ff-dashboard/blob/master/example/index.css).